-Leasing vs. Buying Equipment for Your Small Business
+Leasing vs. Buying Equipment for Your New Small Business

 LegalShield provides access to legal services offered by a network of provider law firms to LegalShield Members through member-based participation.
 Neither LegalShield nor its officers, employees or sales associates directly or indirectly provide legal services, representation or advice.
 See a plan contract at www.legalshield.com for specific state of residence for complete terms, coverage, amounts, and conditions.
 This is not intended to be legal or medical advice.
 Please contact a medical professional for medical advice or assistance and an attorney for legal advice or assistance.

 Speak with a LegalShield Attorney to learn more about Your Options.

 Talk to an independent associate in your area who can walk you through all the plan options